How to Get Rid of Bees:

 For Pest Control Professionals:

-If you want to get rid of bees, you should try to figure out what kind of bees they are.
+If you want to remove the bees, firstly, identify what kind of bees they are.

-For nests that are located underground, you will want to use a wasp killer that is not labelled as a projectile spray.
-You want very little spray for yellow jacket nests that are found underground.
+For nests located underground, you may want to use a wasp killer not labelled as a projectile spray.
+You want very little spray for yellow jacket nests found underground.

-For nests that are elevated, you will want to find a can of wasp and hornet killer that is labelled as a projectile spray.
+For elevated nests, you will want to find a can of wasp and hornet killer labelled as a projectile spray.
 This will ensure a stream of wasp poison roughly 4 0r 5 metres in length, allowing plenty of distance to make a quick escape if necessary.

 Bees and Wasps

-Bees and wasps and other flying insects are generally beneficial.
-Bees help pollinate flowers.
-Wasps are parasitic toward some harmful creatures such as caterpillars that can destroy a large area of crops.
+Although bees and wasps and other flying insects are generally beneficial such as helping pollinate flowers; Wasps are parasitic toward some harmful creatures such as caterpillars that can destroy a large area of crops.

 But if not dealt with properly, bees and wasps can be a danger.
 These insects are stinging insects and can deal a sting that is very painful.
 Some people have allergic reactions causing the need for immediate medical attention.

-Wasps are especially known for aggressive behaviours.
+Wasps are especially known for their aggressive behaviours.
 A wasp known as the Yellow Jacket is very aggressive.
 Bees generally are not as aggressive.
-But a genetically altered version of honey bees often called Africanized Honey bees or Killer Bees are very aggressive and attacks have been known to take lives of their victims.
+But a genetically altered version of honey bees often called Africanized Honey bees or Killer Bees are very aggressive.
+Their attacks are known to occasionally take lives of their victims.

-There are many ways to be rid of bees and wasps.
+There are many ways to remove bees and wasps.
 These methods can include nest or hive control, chemical control and professional service control.

 Controlling the nest is a hard thing to do for bees and especially wasps.
 You first must remove the insects themselves.
-Most times this can be done with smoke used in bee culture, the raising of bees.
-Physical removal or relocation of the nest is possible but sometimes the chances of the nest being destroyed or injured can occur.
+Most times this is done with smoke used in bee culture, the raising of bees.
+Physical removal or relocation of the nest is possible, however the chances of the nest being destroyed or injured can occur.

-Chemical sprays can be used to kill the bees and wasps.
+Chemical sprays can be used to kill bees and wasps.
 There are many commercial standard sprays at any home and garden store and most supermarkets carry these as well.
-Make sure that bees or wasps are on the label, you adhere to all warnings and they are registered products.
+Make sure that bees or wasps are on the label; you adhere to all warnings and they are registered products.